 Work Approved Trench Coats

-If the trucker jacket is on the regular outfit rotation during spring and summer, then trench coat would be the fashion staple to add into your winter office rotation.
+If the trucker jacket is on the regular outfit rotation during spring and summer, then a trench coat would be the fashion staple to add to your winter office rotation.
 Whether it’s a full suit or separates, a trench coat always serves as the perfect winter outerwear for formal wear.
 Wear it open if the weather condition is slightly chill and pop the collar up to serve as the windbreaker for the neck.
-Opt for a more conservative color like beige, tan or black that works best for office wear.
+Opt for a more conservative color like beige, tan, or black that works best for office wear.